Ashish-Chokhani/Secrets/README.md

 Make sure you have MongoDB installed and running on your local machine.
 You can download it from the [official website](https://www.mongodb.com/try/download/community).

+### Contribution
+We welcome contributions!
+Feel free to fork the repository, make changes, and submit a pull request.